stufreen/animol/readme.md

 # Animol

-A very lightweight (less than 3KB minimized and gzipped) JavaScript animation library with a Greensock-like API.
+A very lightweight (less than 3KB minimized and gzipped), zero dependency, JavaScript animation library with a Greensock-like API.

 ## Installation
 ```